lemlac/mulem/docs/reference.md

-# The μ Programming Language Reference
+# The Mulem Programming Language Reference

 *Version 0.1 (Draft)*

-__The μ programming language__ *(also Mu or Mulang)* is a general-purpose, expression-oriented language designed to balance conciseness and eloquence.
+__Mulem__ is a general-purpose, expression-oriented language designed to balance conciseness and eloquence.
 It delivers highly readable syntax, robust safety mechanisms, granular execution control, and expressive data pipelining.
-Supporting both interpretation and compilation, Mu is ideally suited for systems programming, AI, and game development.
+Supporting both interpretation and compilation, Mulem is ideally suited for systems programming, AI, and game development.

 This document is not focused on when you would apply any of the mechanics described.
-It's just describing the mechanics themselves within the Mu programming language.
+It's just describing the mechanics themselves within the Mulem programming language.

 ---